aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/aspose-words-document-object-model/logical-levels-of-nodes-in-a-document/_index.md

 - Bookmarks, which occurs both at the block-level and at the inline-level
 - [StructuredDocumentTag](https://apireference.aspose.com/words/net/aspose.words.markup/structureddocumenttag), which represent custom markup and can contain both content and content controls

-The following diagram shows block-level elements.
+The following diagram demonstrates block-level elements.

 <img src="block-level.png" alt="block-level-aspose-words" style="width:550px"/>